 I was recently able to attend the birth of my niece.
-I remember walking into the room and my sister was in so much pain she didn’t even remember me arriving.
-I gave the minimal comfort I could give while they repositioned the baby and then helped to hold her legs in place when Sadie finally arrived.
+I remember walking into the hospital room, my sister was in so much pain she didn’t even remember me arriving.
+I gave the minimal comfort I could, while they repositioned the baby and then helped to hold her legs in place when Sadie finally arrived.

 It was the most beautiful, disgusting, amazing, scary experience of my life.